sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

         - Read past interview experiences from [GeeksforGeeks : Interview Experiences](https://www.geeksforgeeks.org/company-interview-corner/) and [GlassDoor](https://www.glassdoor.co.in/index.htm).

    - Mention only those technologies and projects that you know very well.
 Also, if you have basic knowledge of a particular language or technology then you can mention the same with the level of proficiency.
-   - As a fresher your resume should be only one page long.
+   - As a fresher, your resume should be only one page long.

 # Hope this helps :)
    - Follow on [Linkedin](https://www.linkedin.com/in/sakshamsachdeva/)
    - Follow on [Github](https://github.com/sakshamsachdeva)
    - Follow on [Quora](https://www.quora.com/profile/Saksham-Sachdeva-8)
-   - E-mail any query to: saksham9654@gmail.com
+   - E-mail any query to saksham9654@gmail.com